alexpolt/alexpolt.github.io/src/atomic-data.md

-##Lock-free programming from a different angle.
-New general purpose lock-free data structure.

-  Perhaps every article on lock-free programming should start with a warning - it's extremely hard to do right.
-It is so hard, that even the giants are making mistakes.
-For example, Andrei Alexandrescu in his now dated article solves the lifetime management hurdle but compeletely ignores the ABA problem.
-Or take a look at this slide by Herb Sutter.
-Do you see the problem?
-It contains a race condition.
-It doesn't say anything about their skill, it's just a reminder to all of us, developers, that parallel programming (and programming in general) is so damn hard.
+##A Multibyte General Purpose Lock-Free Data Structure: atomic_data

+  Perhaps every article on lock-free programming should start with a warning that it's extremely hard to do right.
+There are certain subtle effects that lead to hard-to-catch bugs.
+Also, in an attempt to deal with it lock-free data structures and algorithms quickly become monstrous and entangled.
+Is it possible to keep everything simple and avoid bugs at the same time?
+We'll talk about it.

-  In this article I will talk about the lifetime management problem and what really causes ABA.
-  I will also describe a relatively new lock-free data structure **atomic_data**.
+  This article discusses two major problems in the lock-free Universe: the lifetime management problem and the root cause of the ABA.
+Also we will describe a relatively new lock-free data structure **atomic_data**.
 It solves the above two problems and offers a general enough approach to serve as a foundation for robust lock-free algorithms.
-But first we'll take a more thorough look at what CAS (Compare-And-Swap) does and compare it to LL/SC (Load Linked/Store Condtional).

   As a reminder, there are three levels of guarantees: wait-free, lock-free and obstruction free.
-Wait-free is the strongest: operations on shared data never fail.
-This could be achieved, for example, when reading and updating is a single atomic operation (message queue based algorithms are also technically wait-free).
+Wait-free is the strongest: operations on shared data basically never fail.
+This could be achieved, for example, when reading and updating is a single atomic operation.
 Lock-free assumes that some operations may fail, but progress is guaranteed in a fixed number of steps.
   And finally obstruction free means progress under no contention from other threads.

-  The workhorses of lock-free algorithms are RMV ( Read-Modify-Write ) operations:
-  CAS (compare and swap) and LL/SC (load-linked/store-conditional).
-We'll try to get a fresh look at them below.
+  There are two major primitives for doing lock-free programming:  CAS (compare and swap) and LL/SC (load-linked/store-conditional.
+These are RMW ( Read-Modify-Write ) operations, but they are not equivalent.
+Also important is the fact that these operations acquire additional semantics when operating on pointers.

-###CAS (compare and swap)
+###CAS (Compare-And-Swap)

-  CAS is the basic building block for all lock-free algorithms.
-It
+  CAS is an indivisible operation (*[lock] cmpxchg* instruction on x86) that compares an expected value at a memory address and replaces it with a desired value, on fail it returns the current value.
+Using CAS you could implement things like an atomic increment and basically any other arithmetic operation.
+But it gains additional meaning when used on pointers.
+Using CAS on a pointer could also be viewed as a rename with a check.
+Actually *rename* is the way you do atomic file modifications in Linux (rename system call is atomic if on the same device).
+Also important is that it establishes an equivalence relationship between the pointer and the data it points to.
+In the section on ABA we'll see how it plays out.
+CAS provides the lock-free level of guarantee.

+###LL/SC (Load Linked/Store Conditional).

+  LL/SC operates with the help of a *link register* (one per core).
+By doing a special read (lwarx on PowerPC, ldrex) the link register is initialized.
+Any processing  is allowed and finished with a conditional store (stwcx on PowerPC, strex on ARM).
+LL/SC is orthogonal to CAS because it's not comparing anything.
+It is also more general and robust (no reordering problem).
+  But it requires more work from the OS developers: on context switch a dummy conditional store is necessary to clear the reservation.
+This also could manifest itself under heavy contention:
+  LL/SC could theoretically become obstruction free (CAS is always lock-free because at least one thread will always succeed).

+##The True Cause of the ABA

+  A lot is written about the dreaded ABA problem.
+Often it is referred as a reordering problem.